theyak/Tau/README.md

 > **Note**
 >
 > With the addition of `TauSQLite` and `TauDbQuery` in November 2022, this library
-> no longer supports below PHP 7.4.
+> no longer supports PHP versions below 7.4.
 If you do not use TauSQLite or TauDbQuery it
-> should still remain functional for PHP 5.x, and PHP 7.0 through 7.3, but we haven't tested it.
+> should still remain functional for legacy PHP versions.

 Tau is a small PHP library with common routines required in many apps.
 It is not a framework, and thus does not specify how you code.
 Yay!